preethamam/AFMM-Skeletonization/Readme.md

 | Execution time (seconds) | | 1000 | 1000 | 1000 | 1000 |

 # Citations
-Image stitching datasets for cracks are available to the public.
-If you use this specific dataset (related to cracks) in your research, please use the following BibTeX entry to cite:
+Binary image skeletonization algorithm based on the AFMM and Tolerance-based feature transforms are available to the public.
+If you use this specific methods in your research, please use the following BibTeX entry to cite:
-[1].
+## Original articles
 ```bibtex
 @incollection{telea2002augmented,
   title={An augmented fast marching method for computing skeletons and centerlines},